-AVAILABLE ELECTIVES:
+AVAILABLE SLHS ELECTIVES:

-SLHS 207: Survey of Communication and Its Disorders - Students are introduced to the scientific study of human communication and its disorders, with an overview of the biological systems of speech, language, and hearing, and a basic understanding of the nature and treatment of communication disorders across the lifespan
+SLHS 207: Survey of Communication and Its Disorders - Students are introduced to the scientific study of human communication and its disorders, with an overview of the biological systems of speech, language, and hearing, and a basic understanding of the nature and treatment of communication disorders across the lifespan.

 SLHS 255: Hearing, Health, and Society - This course introduces students to critical thinking in relation to quality of life associated with hearing loss across the lifespan.
+Counts for GEN ED: Social Scientist, Diversity & Equity US Context

 SLHS 263: World of Sound - An introduction to sound - its production, perception, and use in speech, music, and animal communications.
-The course is divided into basics of sound; music and speech production; the hearing system; and speech perception
+The course is divided into basics of sound; music and speech production; the hearing system; and speech perception.
+Counts for GEN ED: Natural Scientist, Quantitative Reasoning